 Groups of finalists are usually composed of three to five people.
 The number of finalists to be interviewed and how many people will be conducting the interviews largely determines how long the interview process will take.
 If there are only a handful of finalists to be interviewed, the process may only take a week to conduct all of the interviews.
 However, if there are many finalists and interviewers, the process will likely take much longer.

 After the interviews have been conducted the interviewer or the interview panel decides which finalist will receive the job offer as well as the rank order of the other finalists in case the chosen finalist declines the job offer.

 8. Job Offer Is Extended

-A job offer is extended to the chosen finalist.
-This is usually done verbally so that salary and start date negotiations can happen quickly.
-A letter documenting what the hiring manager and chosen finalist agreed to is sent to the chosen finalist to formally accept.
+A job offer is extended to the chosen finalist, which is usually done verbally so that salary and start date negotiations can begin.
+A letter documenting what the hiring manager and chosen finalist agreed to is sent to the chosen finalist to accept.

 9. Job Offer Is Accepted

 A chosen finalist formally acknowledges the job offer verbally or in writing.
 The organization begins paperwork necessary to hire the chosen finalist on the agreed upon start date.

 Please be aware that some government departments have additional security requirements resulting in a waiting period before you receive the proper security clearance.
 For example, in the Department of Homeland Security, the security clearance process can take anywhere between two weeks to one year but usually takes approximately three months.